jlahd/cacle/README.md

 threads that requested it.

-**Note!** While cacle itself is thread safe, the provider and cleanup functions are *not* called in a locked context (as they may take a long time to complete, during which fetches from the cache should be possible.
+**Note!** While cacle itself is thread safe, the provider and cleanup functions are *not* called in a locked context, as they may take a long time to complete, during which fetches from the cache should be possible.
 It is on the user's responsibility to protect against potential thread conflicts in the provider and cleanup functions.